folio-org/mod-authtoken/README.md

 * `cache.permissions` - Boolean controlling the permissions cache.
 Defaults to `true`.
 * `allow.cross.tenant.requests` - Boolean to allow (in consortia setups) or deny cross tenant requests.
 Defaults to `false`.
 * `token.ttl.config` - Override defaults for token expiration in the form of `tenantId:<tenant id>,accessToken:<seconds>,refreshToken:<seconds>;
   accessToken:seconds>,refreshToken:<seconds>`.
 To override defaults for a specific tenant provide a triplet.
 To override defaults provide a pair.
-Separate entries in the string with a `;' character.
+Separate entries in the string with a `;` character.
 Neither tenant entries nor a default are required.
 If a default is not provided, a default of 10 minutes is set by the module for the access token, and a default of one week is set by the module for the refresh token.

-# #Environment variables
+# Environment variables
 `TOKEN_TTL_CONFIG` - Identical to `token.ttl.config` as specified above.
 Provided as a convenience.

 # Custom Headers